danpdraper/core-on-azure/README.md

-# Ubuntu Core based cloud image
+# Ubuntu-Core-based cloud image

-This repo is used to build an Ubuntu Core based image meant to be used in an Azure VM.
+This repo is used to build an Ubuntu-Core-based image meant to be used in an Azure VM.

 ## Build the raw image